scsskid/benedikt-gr-site/src/about.md

 ## Contact me

-Thanks for your interest in me, you made it to the end, very nice!
+Thanks for your interest in me, you made it to the end, very nice!!

 What to do next?
 You can hit me up on twitter ([@scsskid](https://twitter.com/scsskid)), or drop me an [email](mailto:mail@benedikt.gr).